End-to-End Speedup for Quantum Simulation-Based Optimization in Power Grid Management: Methodology

 \subsection{The Unit Commitment Problem}

-The unit commitment problem is a MINLP-type optimization problem that determines which power generators should operate within a power grid to meet a given estimated load at the lowest possible cost.
-The associated simulation problem, known as the power flow problem, involves calculating the power flow through each transmission line, \( \vec{\rho} \), based on the power input and output at each node (referred to as buses) in the power grid, \( p_i \).
-The costs of this power flow problem can be expressed as \( |\langle \vec{c}, \vec{\rho}_x \rangle| \), where $\vec{c}$ represents the linear cost factor for transmitting power over each transmission line.
-Although the unit commitment problem includes many additional cost factors and constraints in practical settings (which can, in principle, be incorporated into the proposed QuSO solver~\cite{stein2024exponentialquantumspeedupsimulationbased}), this paper focuses on a simplified version to serve as a proof of concept.
-Specifically, we investigate a widely used linear approximation of AC power flow: the DC power flow approximation as detailed in \Cref{def:UCP} taken from Ref.~\cite{stein2024exponentialquantumspeedupsimulationbased}.
+The unit commitment problem is a MINLP-type optimization problem, concerned with determining which power generators should be active within a power grid to meet a given estimated load at the lowest possible cost.
+The associated simulation problem, known as the power flow problem, involves calculating the power flow through each transmission line, \( \vec{\rho}_{ij} \), based on the power input and output at each node (referred to as buses) in the power grid, \( \vec{p}_i \).
+The costs of this power flow problem can be expressed as \( \langle \vec{c}_{ij}, |\vec{\rho}(x)_{ij}|\rangle \), where $\vec{c}_{ij}$ represents the linear cost factor for transmitting power over each transmission line.
+Although the unit commitment problem includes many additional cost factors and constraints in practical settings (which can, in principle, be incorporated into the proposed QuSO solver, cf. Ref.~\cite{stein2024exponentialquantumspeedupsimulationbased}), this paper focuses on a simplified version to serve as a proof of concept.
+Specifically, we investigate a widely used linear approximation of AC power flow (cf. \Cref{thm:DCapprox}).